 Photo by Tired of London used under CC

 Hidden behind some battered old doors on a Spitalfields house lie some secrets of London’s multicultural heritage.
-19 Princelet street was formerly called The Museum of Immigration and Diversity, the first of its kind.
+19 Princelet Street was formerly called The Museum of Immigration and Diversity, the first of its kind.

 The house has an interesting history; it was originally the home of the Ogier family who escaped persecution in France in 1719 and later prospered in the silk-weaving trade.
 It would go on to house Irish immigrants, and later Jewish communities from Eastern Europe who installed the Synagogue.